dayvonjersen/taglib-php/README.md

 ## <a id="installation-configuration">Installation/Configuration</a>

-** linux only at the moment ** (not tested on BSD or OSX, or anything else for that matter)
+**linux only at the moment** (not tested on BSD or OSX, or anything else for that matter)

-** PHP5 only at the moment **
+**PHP5 only at the moment**

-** no support for PHP7 planned yet ** (different extension API)
+**no support for PHP7 planned yet** (different extension API)

-** no support for HHVM planned yet ** (way different extension API)
+**no support for HHVM planned yet** (way different extension API)

-** no support for windows planned ever **
+**no support for windows planned ever**

-# this is very much a proof-of-concept, work-in-progress, no-waranty-guaranteed, use-at-your-risk, here-be-dragons, no-good-very-bad, you-might-not-need, considered-harmful, disclaimer-of-damages-notwithstanding, etc, etc
+# this is very much a proof-of-concept, work-in-progress, no-warranty-guaranteed, use-at-your-risk, here-be-dragons, no-good-very-bad, you-might-not-need, considered-harmful, disclaimer-of-damages-notwithstanding, etc, etc

 don't use this if you're not ready to break fast and move stuff.